 The aware state is the only state in which we can realize truth and realize God.
-We think we are aware when we are at best merely awake.
+Prior to learning the proper meditation, we think we are aware when we are at best merely awake.
 Mostly we walk around in some level of trance.
-Bear in mind that the trance state is virtually indistinguishable.
+Bear in mind that the trance state is virtually imperceptible.
 People are entranced and do not even know it.